chung-leong/react-seq/examples/swapi-ssr/README.md

   });
 ```

+When there's a dot in the path, we assume it's a request for a static file.
+Otherwise we assume it's a path in
+our app.
+Regenerating the full URL, we pass it to [`renderInChildProc`](../../doc/client-side/renderInChildProc.md)
+along with the path to our CRA production build.
+A child instance of Node.js then runs the exact same code at the
+browser would.

+That's it on the server side.
+The rendering of SSR contents actually happens in clinet-side code.

-## App bootstrap
+## Clint-side bootstrap

-The [bootstrap code for the original example](../swapi/src/index.js) was basically what the boilerplate from
+The [bootstrap code for the original example](../swapi/src/index.js) was basically the boilerplate from
 [CRA](https://create-react-app.dev/):

 ```js